rh-messaging/activemq-artemis-operator/docs/tutorials/ssl_broker_setup.md

 This article guides you through the steps to set up a broker to run in kubernetes (Minikube).
 The broker will listen on a secure port 61617 (ssl over tcp).
 It also demonstrates sending and receiving messages over secure connections using one-way authentication.

 ### Prerequisite
 Before you start you need have access to a running Kubernetes cluster environment.
 A [Minikube](https://minikube.sigs.k8s.io/docs/start/) running on your laptop will just do fine.
-The ArtemisCloud operator also runs in a Openshift cluster environment like [CodeReady Container](https://developers.redhat.com/products/codeready-containers/overview).
+The arkmq-org operator also runs in a Openshift cluster environment like [CodeReady Container](https://developers.redhat.com/products/codeready-containers/overview).
 In this blog we assume you have Kubernetes cluster environment.
 (If you use CodeReady the client tool is **oc** in place of **kubectl**)

-### Deploy ArtemisCloud operator
+### Deploy Arkmq-org operator
-First you need to deploy the ArtemisCloud operator.
+First you need to deploy the arkmq-org operator.
 If you are not sure how to deploy the operator take a look at [this blog]({{< relref "using_operator.md" >}}).

 In this blog post we assume you deployed the operator to a namespace called **myproject**.